-The BEST Brussels Sprout Salad Recipe.
-Made with shredded Brussels sprouts, chopped kale, grated carrot, pomegranate arils, candied pecans, and creamy avocado all tossed in a light Lemon Shallot Vinaigrette.
-This easy Brussels Sprout Salad is the ultimate fall and winter essential perfect for lunch, dinner, and holiday meals.
+This Shaved Brussels Sprout Salad is made with delicious shredded Brussels sprouts, chopped kale, grated carrot, pomegranate arils, candied pecans, and creamy avocado, tossed together in a light lemon shallot vinaigrette.
+So easy to make, it’s my favorite salad to enjoy for a healthy dinner, light lunch, or holiday side dish.

 Brussels Sprout Salad Ingredients